microsoft/Kusto-Query-Language/doc/startofdayfunction.md

 ---
 title: startofday() - Azure Data Explorer
-description: This article describes startofday() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the startofday() function to return the start of the day for the given date. ms.reviewer: alexans ms.topic: reference ms.date: 01/31/2023
 ---
 # startofday()